tandersn/GNRC-Flowgraphs/vhs_FM_dmod/README.md

 2. open the flowgraph, edit the following blocks:

-   i. path field of 'file source block' ii. path field of 'file sink block' iii. source_sample_rate (this is the capture sample rate of source file.
+   a. path field of 'file source block'
+   b. path field of 'file sink block'
+   c. source_sample_rate (this is the capture sample rate of source file.
 DO NOT change the variable samp_rate)

 3. run the graph